-An estimated execution plan should actually just be called the execution plan, because that is what it is.
-The estimated execution plan contains the instructions on how to execute a given query, along with guesses (estimates) of how many rows each section of the plan will have to process, and an estimate of the cost associated with that (represented as a single number for easy comparison).
+The reason that an execution plan should not be called an estimated execution plan is because it is exactly that: an execution plan.
+The execution plan contains the instructions on how to execute a given query, along with guesses (estimates) of how many rows each section of the plan will have to process, and an estimate of the cost associated with that (represented as a single number for easy comparison).
 These estimates are used by SQL Server in the compilation process, for comparing alternative plans.
 They are exposed in the plan to the user because this can help them troubleshoot the root cause when a query is executed with a sub-optimal plan.
 But the plan that is compiled based on those estimates is a very real plan, and unless there is a reason to recompile and come up with a new execution plan, the run-time engine will execute the execution plan to the dot.

 And since the execution plan is the plan that will actually be used (or was actually used), using the term “actual execution plan” is just confusing.
 It is the same execution plan.
 The only difference is that some extra data is added.
 Run-time statistics, collected during the last execution of the execution plan.
 The term “execution plan plus run-time statistics” is therefore a much better term, since it describes exactly what it is.
 The operators and properties are the same.
-The estimated numbers (rows to be processed, cost associated with processing those rows) are also the same.
+The estimated numbers (rows to be processed, cost associated with processing those rows) are the same.
 But because an actual execution plan is generated after executing the query, counters of how many rows were processed are added.
 However, even if the actual number of rows is significantly more or less than the estimated number of rows, SQL Server does not reflect that difference in the cost estimates associated with the plan.

 When SQL Server Management Studio displays multiple execution plans at the same time, it shows the “Query cost (relative to the batch)” for each plan.
 This is simply the estimated cost of that plan divided by the sum of all estimated costs.
-It is very important to remember that, even in an actual execution plan, these numbers are still based on the estimated costs.
-This can be seen by running the code below in the AdventureWorks sample database, with the option to include the actual execution plan enabled:
+It is very important to remember that, even in an execution plan plus run-time statistics, these numbers are still based on the estimated costs.
+This can be seen by running the code below in the AdventureWorks sample database, with the option to include the execution plan plus run-time statistics enabled:

 DECLARE @SO_num nvarchar(23) = 'SO78971';